meysamhadeli/meysamhadeli/README.md

 > I’m a software engineer with +7 years of experience in developing and designing distributed applications built on top of cutting-edge technologies.
 I mainly develop using .net and go, but would love to work with new languages and technologies wherever an opportunity presents itself.
-I'm an active open-source developer working on numerous projects related to microservices, distributed systems and cloud native based apps.
+I'm aspiring to share my knowledge with others through blogs and open source projects.
 <p>
  <strong>
 📙 Recent Blog Posts